 - Is there any way you may have been at fault?
 If your lawyer asks this, don’t feel like she’s shifting the blame to you.
 She just needs to know what type of argument the other party may try to construct.

 - Who saw the accident happen?
-There may be witnesses available who can strengthen your case; and if there are, your attorney may need to ask them for help.
+There may be witnesses available who can strengthen your case.
+If there are, your attorney may need to ask them for help.

 - Who is to blame for the accident?
 Whether you’ve been in a car accident or you slipped and fell in a public space, your lawyer will need to know who’s responsible before she can take any action on your behalf.